GistOnionWei/libercoin_dev/src/tor/doc/HACKING/HelpfulTools.md

 Profiling Tor with gperftools aka Google-performance-tools
 ----------------------------------------------------------

-This should work on nearly any unixy system.
+This should work on nearly any ulibercoiny system.
 It doesn't seem to be compatible with RunAsDaemon though.

 Beforehand, install google-perftools.